 12 Stains of Christmas

-To safely and permanently resolve these stains, we recommend scheduling a visit from your local Chem-Dry operator to remove all traces of these stains as well as any bacteria that can settle into the fibers and even down to your carpet’s backing.
-You can get ahead of next year’s holiday craze with our Clean & Protect Package, which provides a protective barrier around the fibers to make cleaning up spills easier.
+To safely and permanently resolve these stains, we recommend scheduling a visit from your local Chem-Dry operator to remove all traces of these stains.
+You can get ahead of next year’s holiday craze with our Stain Fighter Package, which provides a protective barrier around the fibers to make cleaning up spills easier.